rodaebel/gaesynkit/doc/source/quickstart.rst

   $ make coverage

-The coverage HTML report will be placed into the ``htmlcov`` directory.
+An HTML coverage report will be placed into the :file:`htmlcov` directory.

 In order to run the Javascript unit tests, enter following command and open http://localhost:8080 with your web browser::